Free Fillable Forms e-File FAQs

-- By Direct Debit - if you e-file your return, fill in the required information on the e-filing worksheet.
-If you print and mail your return, you can use the Virginia Department of Taxation's Online Services for Individuals, a free tax system that allows you to make "Web/Returns Payments" online directly from your checking or savings accounts.
+- Bank Account (Direct Debit) - if you e-file your return, fill in the required banking information on the screen.
+If you print and mail your return, you can use the Virginia Department of Taxation's Online Services for Individuals, a free tax system that allows you to make "Web/Returns Payments" online directly from your bank account.

-- By Check - mail a check directly to
+- Check - mail a check directly to

 Virginia Department of Taxation